-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one.

-If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by speaking with the DSL.

-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.
+- Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by speaking with the DSL. - If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.

-vii.
+viii.
 Allegations of abuse made against other pupils

-We recognise that children can abuse their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".

-We also recognise the gendered nature of child-on-child abuse.
-However, all child-on-child abuse is unacceptable and will be taken seriously.

-Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
-This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence. - Could put pupils in the school at risk. - Is violent. - Involves pupils being forced to use drugs or alcohol. - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including sexting)

-If a pupil makes an allegation of abuse against another pupil:

-- You must record the allegation and tell the DSL, but do not investigate it. - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence. - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+- We recognise that children can abuse their peers.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - We also recognise the gendered nature of child-on-child abuse.
+However, all child-onchild abuse is unacceptable and will be taken seriously.
+All staff working with children are advised to maintain 'professional curiosity' and an attitude of 'it could happen here'. - Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+This might include where the alleged behaviour: - Is serious, and potentially a criminal offence. - Could put pupils in the school at risk. - o Is violent. - Involves pupils being forced to use drugs or alcohol. - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including sexting) - If a pupil makes an allegation of abuse against another pupil: - You must record the allegation and tell the DSL, but do not investigate it. - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence. - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed. - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate. - We will minimise the risk of child-on-child abuse by: - Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images.

-- The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate We will minimise the risk of child-on-child abuse by: - Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images. - Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys. - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent. - Ensuring pupils know they can talk to staff. - Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy.
+- Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys. - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent. - Ensuring pupils know they can talk to staff. - Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy.

-viii.
+ix.
 Sexting

-Your responsibilities when responding to an incident

-If you are made aware of an incident involving sexting (also known as 'youth produced sexual imagery'), you must report it to the DSL immediately.
+- Your responsibilities when responding to an incident. - If you are made aware of an incident involving sexting (also known as 'youth produced sexual imagery'), you must report it to the DSL immediately.